HOW TO APPLY

 Funding Opportunities

 Teaching and research assistantships are available on a competitive basis.
 Teaching assistantships (GTAs) involve assisting professors with the conduct of their classes, including preparation and grading.
-Research assistantships (GRAs) provide the opportunity to work on a research grant or industry sponsored project under the direction of a faculty member.
+Research assistantships (RAs) provide the opportunity to work on a research grant or industry sponsored project under the direction of a faculty member.
 All applicants will be considered for potential financial assistance and notified in their acceptance letter.

 NOTE: If you are not a Montana resident, you may be eligible for 150% of in-state tuition under the WRGP-WICHE program.